egel/egel.github.io/_posts/2023-03-01-setup-new-macbook-m1.md

 ##### Theme

-For years I use [honukai](https://github.com/oskarkrawczyk/honukai-iterm-zsh) theme, as it gives me best orientaion in the shell.
+For years I use [honukai](https://github.com/oskarkrawczyk/honukai-iterm-zsh) theme, as it gives me best orientation in the shell.

 ```bash
 mkdir -p ~/.oh-my-zsh/custom/themes/